Toronto Rocket: History

 The initial order was signed in 2006 for the delivery of 234 cars, making 39 six-car fixed trains, which allowed for the retirement of the H4 and H5 subway cars (the H6 cars, though primarily serving Line 2, were also later retired).
 Manufacturing of the TRs began in 2008.
 Delivery was expected to begin in late 2009, and they were scheduled to enter passenger service in early 2010.
 However, delivery was delayed by the bankruptcy of a key part manufacturer, Curtis Doors, which was to install door components for the TTC's TR subway trains.

 On May 6, 2010, the TTC voted to exercise a contract option with Bombardier for an additional 186 cars, making 31 six-car fixed train sets.
-This allowed for the retirement of the older H6 series trains, and to have enough TR trains to meet future ridership demands for the opening of the Spadina Subway extension to Vaughan Metropolitan Centre station (signed as "Vaughan" on the TR train's exterior destination signs for brevity), which was then scheduled for opening in mid-2015 (in time for the opening of that summer's Pan American Games).
+This allowed for the retirement of the older H6 series trains, and to have enough TR trains to meet future ridership demands for the opening of the Spadina Subway extension to Vaughan Metropolitan Centre station (signed as "1 Vaughan" on the train's front and rear exterior signs and "Line 1 towards Vaughan" on exterior side signs for brevity), which was originally scheduled for opening in mid-2015 (in time for the opening of that summer's Pan American Games).
 However, the opening of the extension was delayed until December 17, 2017.

 On October 1, 2010, the first train set (5391–5396) was delivered to Wilson Yard.
 It was unveiled to the public and media at Downsview station (later renamed in mid-2017 in preparation for the opening of the extension to Vaughan) on October 14, 2010.